akdarrah/onepost-ui/README.md

 ### HTML

-OnepostUI needs to know where it should be rendered.
+OnePostUI needs to know where it should be rendered.
 Add an HTML element somewhere in your page to use as the `target` HTML node:

 ```html
 <div id="onepost-demo"></div>